sindresorhus/get-urls/readme.md

 Type: `boolean`<br>
 Default: `true`

-Require a leading `www` or scheme for a string to be considered a URL, as per the strict flag in url-regex.
+Require URLs to have a scheme or leading `www.` to be considered an URL.
+When `false`, matches against a list of valid TLDs, so it will match URLs like `unicorn.education`.

 Does not affect URLs in query parameters if using the `extractFromQueryString` option.

 ## Related